Orthopédie du développement : revue des processus de fonctionnement et implications pour la gestion

 Then, it is the physiotherapist’s role to define whether the suggested training theme is related to his or her practice and will allow him or her to optimize his or her professional competence.

-Write to us at [email protected] for more information.
+Write to us at info@bia-education.com for more information.

-You can access the French subtitles for your course by clicking on “cc” in the video window at the bottom right.
+For the majority of the course, you can access the French subtitles by clicking on “cc” in the video window at the bottom right.
 You can then select the language of your choice and leave them on or off.
-The course notes are also available in French by clicking on “ressources” when you’re on the main course page.
-You can also select the language of your choice at the top of the page (En/Fr).
+The handout are also available in French by clicking on “ressources” when you’re on the main course page from your dashboard.
+You can also select the site language of your choice at the top of the page (En/Fr).

 If you can’t find the courses you’ve registered for, don’t worry!
 Some courses require manual verification, so you’ll receive the information and/or access within the next 24 business hours.

-If you still haven’t received your courses after 24 business hours, write to us at [email protected] and we’ll rectify the problem!
+If you still haven’t received your courses after 24 business hours, write to us at info@bia-education.com and we’ll rectify the problem!

-If you wish to transfer a course to your colleague (for example), you can email us at [email protected].
+If you wish to transfer a course to your colleague (for example), you can email us at info@bia-education.com.
 We will be happy to transfer the access to this person, if the course has not been started.

 In any case, it is forbidden to share the accesses to anyone.
 The quantity of a course purchased is equivalent to the number of accesses granted.
 A certificate is automatically transmitted after the completion of a course and it is impossible to change the name and date on this certificate once issued.

-14 Hours
+13.25 Hours

 Certificate of Completion